The Battle at Lake Changjin: Plot

-The offensive begins on the night of 27 November, with Chinese soldiers swarming the positions of the U.S. Army 31st Infantry Regiment at Sinhung-ni.
-One Chinese soldier kills three Americans in hand-to-hand combat, while several U.S. trucks and tanks are destroyed.
-The Americans begin to retreat; Qianli shoots the U.S. commander, Colonel Allan MacLean, wounding him, but then stops Wanli from executing him.
+The 27 November offensive begins with Chinese soldiers swarming the positions of the U.S. Army 31st Infantry Regiment at Sinhung-ni.
+The Americans begin to retreat and Qianli shoots the U.S. commander, Colonel Allan MacLean, but then stops Wanli from executing him.
 At Hagaru-ri reinforcements are ordered to Sinhung-ni.
 A USMC Vought F4U Corsair attacks the Chinese forces and drops a smoke marker on the overrun base but is then shot down by a Chinese soldier using a bazooka.
 Lei Suisheng puts the smoke marker in a jeep and drives off, joining up with the retreating U.S. column.
 The U.S. bombers destroy the American column and Lei is killed.

 The scene then cuts to Hagaru-ri which is under attack by the Chinese.
 U.S. forces are forced to retreat by air and land while they are pursued by Chinese forces.
-The scene then shifts again to the 3rd Company, 3rd Division, 58th Corps on Hill 1071, which is shown holding out against U.S. forces, having previously repelled seven attacks, fighting to the last man.
+The scene then shifts again to the 3rd Company, 3rd Division, 58th Corps on Hill 1071, which is shown holding out against U.S. forces.
 Yang Gensi, as the last surviving member of his unit, suicidally attacks American tanks with a satchel charge.
 The retreating U.S. Marine column finds a group of Chinese soldiers frozen to death at their post.
 General Oliver P. Smith salutes them; his voiceover is heard saying that fighting against such strong-willed men, the U.S. was not ordained to win.

 The closing scenes show a U.S. mass grave at Hungnam as the city burns during the Hungnam evacuation.
 Captions state that 105,000 U.S. troops were evacuated by 24 December and that the 9th Corps captured Hungnam.
-The captions explain the significance of the battle of Lake Changjin, which was a "perfect example for annihilating a U.S. reinforced regiment", how it, together with operations in the west, stopped MacArthur's "presumptuous" plan to end the war by Christmas and forced the U.S. led "UN Command" back from the Yalu River and below the 38th Parallel and "set the stage for the final victory of the War to Resist U.S. Aggression and Aid Korea."
-The captions state that more than 197,000 Chinese died in the war.
-The film ends with the caption: "The great spirit of the War to Resist U.S. Aggression and Aid (North) Korea will eternally be renewed!
-Eternal glory to the great martyrs of the People's Volunteer Army!"
+The captions explain the significance of the battle of Lake Changjin, which was a "perfect example for annihilating a U.S. reinforced regiment" and how Chinese forces stopped MacArthur's "presumptuous" plan to end the war by Christmas and "set the stage for the final victory of the War to Resist U.S. Aggression and Aid Korea" despite the deaths of more than 197,000 Chinese.